NoraLoose/noraloose.github.io/_pages/research.md

   <img src="/assets/images/sensitivity_teleconnections.png" alt="">
   <figcaption>
 Left: Near-surface currents that are the mediator of oceanic teleconnections in the North Atlantic.
-Left: An adjoint-derived sensitivity map that highglights ''sensitive spots'' where wind anomalies can trigger heat transport anomalies across the Iceland-Scotland ridge (yellow line) months or years later.
+Right: An adjoint-derived sensitivity map that highglights ''sensitive spots'' where wind anomalies can trigger heat transport anomalies across the Iceland-Scotland ridge (yellow line) months or years later.
 </figcaption>
 </figure>

 The seas around Greenland, Iceland, and Norway transport heat from the North Atlantic toward the Arctic.
 I am using adjoint-derived sensitivities in the [ECCO](https://ecco-group.org/) state estimate to identify drivers and locations that affect ocean heat transport in this region.
-Due to oceanic teleconnections, high-latitude heat transport is sensitive to local and remote(!) wind forcing (right figure).
+Due to oceanic teleconnections, high-latitude heat transport is sensitive to local and remote(!) wind forcing.

 Related publications:
 [StoryMap](https://www.ecco-group.org/storymaps.htm?id=43);